Devshubh16/user-search-be/README.md

 - Loads user data from an external dataset into an in-memory H2 database.
 - Provides RESTful endpoints for searching and retrieving user details.
 - Implements resilience mechanisms (Retry, Circuit Breaker) to handle API failures.
-- Includes Swagger documentation for easy API exploration.
+- Includes Swagger documentation for easy API exploration.(In Progress)

 ---